ardenwd/DataVis/README.md

 ^_Work in Progress... but still worth a visit!_

-## Assignments for Intro to Info Visualization at Georgia Tech,
+## Assignments for Intro to Info Visualization at Georgia Tech:

 [Interactive Baseball Statistics\*](https://ardenwd.github.io/DataVis/lab3/activity_3/index.html)